Teradata/developer-resources/docs/resources/quickstart/docker-when-you-are-done.md

 </TabItem>
 </Tabs>

-***This next sentence needs verification and more context--so it jibes with the previous page.
-Is it about using a local volume to pass CSP credentials to Docker?***

 You can also remove any local directory or files, containing engine data, that you mounted to the Docker containers.